 Embalming – is it necessary?

-Although the common current practice in New Zealand is to routinely embalm the answer is that no, embalming is often not required.
-Here at Grinter’s Funeral Home we try to avoid unnecessary embalming.
-That said, occasionally we do make the decision, with the family, to embalm.
-This is often because of any time delays for viewing or the funeral service, or because people wish to have the deceased at home for a period of time.
+Although the common current practice in New Zealand is to routinely embalm, embalming is often not actually required.
+At Grinter’s Funeral Home, we try to avoid unnecessary embalming.
+That said, occasionally we do make the decision with the family to embalm.
+This is often because of time delays for viewing or the funeral service, or because people wish to have the deceased at home for a period of time.
 We discuss the options with each family, and make these decisions together on a case by case basis.

 If a death occurs in the night, do I have to call the funeral director immediately?